-At December 31, 2023, there were no loans on nonaccrual status that had an allowance for credit losses allocation.
+At December 31, 2024 and 2023, there were no loans on nonaccrual status that had no allowance for credit losses allocation.

-Loans on which interest and/or principal is 90 days or more past due are placed on nonaccrual status and any previously accrued but uncollected interest is reversed against income.
+Loans on which interest and/or principal is greater than 89 days past due are placed on nonaccrual status and any previously accrued but uncollected interest is reversed against income.
 Such loans will remain on a cash basis for the recognition of income until such time as the loan has remained current for a period of not less than six (6) months and it is determined an adequate propensity for timely payment to occur in the future.
 Past due is measured from the date through which interest is due or on which principal payment is due irrespective of the date on which the billing may have been rendered.
 Unless otherwise specified in the note or loan agreement, demand notes shall, for purposes of measuring past due status, have an interest due date no less frequently than once each calendar quarter.
 Other loans on which there is serious doubt as to collectability are placed on nonaccrual because of past due status.
-Any loan whereby some or all of the balance has been charged off is placed on nonaccrual, unless it is part of an A B loan restructure.
-If the loan was on nonaccrual at the time of the restructure, it will remain in nonaccrual until such time as the above stated criteria is met.
-If the loan was not in nonaccrual at the time of the A B note restructuring and there is concrete evidence the payment structure will be met, the loan will not have to be placed in nonaccrual, provided the B portion has been charged off.
 Real estate - residential loans are placed on nonaccrual status when the account is three months (typically four payments) past due.
 All previously accrued but uncollected interest is reversed when the loan is placed on nonaccrual.